ropensci/qualR/README.md

 *  `CetesbRetrieveMetPol`: Download meteorological parameters and criteria pollutants from one AQS.

-To run these functions, you need to have an account and to know the station and parameter codes.
+To run these functions, you need to have an account and to know the AQS and parameter codes.
 To check those parameters you can do:

 ```R
 library(qualR)